 For intra-band non-contiguous carrier aggregation, with or without MIMO, TAE shall not exceed 3µs.

 For inter-band carrier aggregation, with or without MIMO, TAE shall not exceed 3µs.

-The time alignment error requirements for NB-IoT are specified in TS 36.104 [13] clause 6.5.3.
+The time alignment error requirements for NB-IoT operation in NR in-band are specified in TS 36.104 [13] clause 6.5.3.